Asabeneh/30-Days-Of-Python/26_Day/26_python_web.md

     app.run(debug=True, host='0.0.0.0', port=port)
 ```

-Now, we added the about route in the above code.
-How about if we want to render an HTML file instead of string?
-It is possible to render HTML file using the function _render_templae_.
+Now, we added the about route in the code above.
+What if we want to render an HTML file instead of a string?
+It is possible to render HTML files using the function _render_template_.
 Let's create a folder called templates and create home.html and about.html in the project directory.
 Let's also import the _render_template_ function from flask.

 ### Creating templates